 Wherever your audience likes to engage, they should be excited to see your content.

 Lose them?
 That’s right.
-One part of GDPR that I haven’t touched on is its concept of periodic “re-opt-ins.”
+One part of GDPR that we haven’t touched on is its concept of periodic “re-opt-ins.”
 In other words, if your contacts haven’t interacted with your brand in a decent amount of time, they need to be purged from your contact lists.

 In other words, if your brand isn’t connecting enough to get repeated interaction over time, your contact lists will fade away.